bad64/PythonPad/README.md

 ## Troubleshooting/FAQ

 Q: My gamepad stopped responding after I edited `config.json` !
 Why ?
-A: You probably gave it either a bogus value (like a W button, which only exists on keyboards), or a pin number that isn't made up of two digits (i.e. pin 7 instead of 07).
+A: You probably gave it either a bogus value (like a W button, which only exists on keyboards), or a pin number that isn't made up of two digits (i.e. pin *7* instead of *07*).
 Double check what you typed !

 Q: Same question but for `code.py`
-A: This is harder to diagnose properly through a non-interactive GitHub page.
+A: This one is harder to diagnose properly through a non-interactive GitHub page.
 The short answer is that you're probably triggering an exception since, for diagnosis purposes, the main loop isn't encased in a `try ... except` block (I honestly don't know if I *should* do that tbh).
 In more concise terms: "Code bad".
 What you can do is use a serial monitor (such as TeraTerm on Windows or Minicom on anything \*NIX based... or, hell, the one bundled in the Arduino IDE if you have to; it just won't interpret VT100 escape sequences/color codes) and repeat whatever it is you did; the exception should show up on your serial monitor, and hopefully help you fix whatever causes it.

 Q: Will this firmware work on board/MCU XYZ ?
 A: I dunno.
 I can't test every micro out there (even if I set up a Patreon to cover the costs, I just don't have the time).
 The nature of (Circuit)Python means that if the board can run the interpreter at all (and has physical USB peripheral pins), there's a fairly high chance PythonPad will work on it.
 With the caveat that you will then want to adapt the pinout by hand.